Expert Aviation Lawyers

 Introduction & Expertise

 Andres Pereira is a highly experienced attorney with over 30 years of practice in aviation law, specializing in aviation accidents and aviation-related litigation.
-With a proven track record of dozens of successful cases including multi-million dollar recoveries and an extensive understanding of aviation safety, he has earned a reputation for deep knowledge in aircraft systems, pilot training, federal aviation regulations, meteorological factor analysis and rotor wing assemblies.
+With a proven track record of dozens of successful cases including multi-million dollar recoveries and an extensive understanding of aviation safety, he has earned a reputation for deep knowledge of aircraft systems, pilot training, federal aviation regulations, meteorological factor analysis, and rotor wing assemblies.

 Key Areas of Expertise Include: